 These are viewed as symbols of fertility in Chinese culture, therefore are important dish during new year’s, especially for couples who seek to have children in the coming new year.
 Eating duck-based dishes during new year’s celebrations also expresses a wish for abundance and a good harvest in the coming year.

 This is another dish that symbolizes abundance in Chinese culture.
 The word for fish in Chinese is a homophone for the Chinese word for surplus.
 Fish is therefore among the staple traditional foods during the new year’s.
 It represents the wish to always have an abundance during the New Year.

-Another symbol for wealth is this vegetable, whose green color is seen as a representation of money.
+Another symbol of wealth is this vegetable, whose green color is seen as a representation of money.
 Eating bok choy on New Year’s is a wish for wealth and prosperity in the coming year.
 It is also the perfect vegetarian dish when served with black mushrooms.
 It’s especially a great dish on the first day of Chinese New Year, for the Chinese who still observe the tradition of not eating meat on the first day of the celebrations.

 Clothes For Chinese New Year.

-Aside from food and decorations, the clothes that the Chinese wear on New Year’s are also significant.
-Given the traditional belief that red is meant to scare aware evil and attract good luck, the Chinese wear red clothes throughout the New Year’s.
+Aside from food and decorations, the clothes that the Chinese wear on New Year’s is also significant.
+Given the traditional belief that red is meant to scare aware evil and attract good luck, the Chinese wear red clothes throughout New Year’s.
 They believe that this will protect them from evil spirits and bad luck.

 Another clothing custom is wearing new clothes.
 This symbolizes new beginnings with the coming new year.
 It also indicates that one has an abundance of enough things to use in the duration of the coming year.

 Everything about the Chinese New Year is symbolic.
 From the customs, food, decorations, and events.
 The following are some of the most important symbols when it comes to Chinese New Year: